Romanhan/Game2048/README.md

 # Game 2048
-Study project of game 2048
+Study project of game 2048 with GUI